peteamiri/Tutorials/SalesForce/CertNote2.md

 # Activity Management - 3%

- 29. Describe the capabilities of activity management (two types of activities; events and tasks) Events show up on your calendar have specific time associated with the.
-Task does not have specific time but they have a date.
-This is the difference.)
+29. Describe the capabilities of activity management

+There are two types of activities;

+* Events; Events show up on your calendar have specific time associated with the.
+* Tasks; Task does not have specific time but they have a date.
+This is the difference.

-Reminder pop ups only come up if the user is logs in
+Reminder pop ups only come up only when the user is logged in

 1. Calendar (two person button, to see all users calendar and great tool to find meeting time)
 2. Schedule calls, meetings, tasks
 3. Link activities to Contacts, Accounts and Opportunities